-The deciding factor: The Board found that the Veteran's iron deficiency anemia did not require intravenous iron infusions four or more times per year, which is required for a 30% disability rating under DC 7720.
+The deciding factor: The Veteran's iron deficiency anemia did not require intravenous iron infusions at any time during the appeal period and thus does not meet the criteria for a higher disability rating.

 - Claimed conditions